rachel-mclean/dig333-final-project/README.md

  * <img src="https://user-images.githubusercontent.com/59896196/166722781-d177bc75-ee42-49a0-9c48-6ae18f97fd6f.png" width="700" height = "300">
  * I also ensured that it correctly recognized when a knock failed.
  * <img src="https://user-images.githubusercontent.com/59896196/166723639-61edeab2-e995-4138-b468-523fe9f9edd6.png" width="700" height = "300">
  * I finished the code for the motor.
 The most difficult part was figuring out at which angle I needed the Servo to turn, in relation to the position the Servo would be on the case.
-I determined that the Servo needs to start at 90 degree, move to 0 degrees, stay there for ~5 seconds so that you have time to remove your computer from the case, before moving back to 90 degrees to relock.
+I initially determined that the Servo needs to start at 90 degree, move to 0 degrees, stay there for ~5 seconds so that you have time to remove your computer from the case, before moving back to 90 degrees to relock.
+After some trial and error, I realized that my Servo appears to be calibrated slightly off center, so I start at 75 degrees instead of 90.
  * [Video of motor here](https://user-images.githubusercontent.com/59896196/166842343-28a13e42-31e1-400a-b8df-9f518afb9f1b.mp4)

 ### Milestone 4: